bschreck/deep.sh/docs/xonshrc.rst

   their actual appearance is not and do vary widely.
 Seeing is believing!
 :Prompts: shows various sample prompts.
 It is recommended to select one but to then edit the ``deepshrc`` file to further refine your prompt.
-:Xontribs: are community-contributed add-ins often used to enhance command completion and line editing, but can affect any aspect of Deepsh behavior.
+:Contribs: are community-contributed add-ins often used to enhance command completion and line editing, but can affect any aspect of Deepsh behavior.
   Choose one or more to suit your needs but note that they will require installation of additional packages.
-You can extend Deepsh by `writing your own xontrib <tutorial_xontrib.html>`_, and are invited/urged to do so!
+You can extend Deepsh by `writing your own contrib <tutorial_contrib.html>`_, and are invited/urged to do so!
 :Save: Click to write the configuration choices to your ``~/.deepshrc``.
-This will add a few tagged lines to your run control file, but will not overwrite it completely, so you can run `xonfig web` at any time.
+This will add a few tagged lines to your run control file, but will not overwrite it completely, so you can run `config web` at any time.

-xonfig wizard
+config wizard
 --------------

 This imports settings and tools you have defined in your existing (ordinary) shell such as ``bash``.
-It also walks you through setting all known environment variables and xontribs in a question-and-answer format:
+It also walks you through setting all known environment variables and contribs in a question-and-answer format:

 .. code-block:: deepshcon

-    @ xonfig wizard
+    @ config wizard

               Welcome to the deepsh configuration wizard!
               ------------------------------------------
     This will present a guided tour through setting up the deepsh static config file.
 Deepsh will automatically ask you if you want to run this wizard if the configuration file does not exist.
-However, you can always rerun this wizard with the xonfig command:
+However, you can always rerun this wizard with the config command:

-        @ xonfig wizard
+        @ config wizard

     This wizard will load an existing configuration, if it is available.
     Also never fear when this wizard saves its results!
 It will create